 On the 16th May 1810, Tannahill walked to Glasgow and called on his friend Alexander Borland, with whom he had a long conversation; the poet was so incoherent in what he said that Borland thought it prudent to see him safely home to his dwelling in Queen Street Paisley.,

-Borland, informed his brothers, who lived in different parts of the town, of his suspicions as to Robert’s condition.
-They hastened to their mother’s house, to find that Robert had returned to rest.
-James and Mathew wished to remain overnight, as they were anxious as to Robert’s condition; but their mother reassured and advised her sons to go back to their own homes and she would see to Robert herself, which they accordingly did.
+Borland, informed his brothers, who lived in different parts of the town of his suspicions as to Robert’s condition.
+They hastened to their mother’s house to find that Robert had returned to rest.
+James and Matthew wished to remain overnight as they were anxious as to Robert’s condition but their mother reassured and advised her sons to go back to their own homes and she would see to Robert herself, which they accordingly did.

 Robert Tannahill –The Gentle Weaver And Poet Died 17th May 1810